 Many of you might not have noticed this but long-term interest rates, using the 10 year US treasury bond as the benchmark, have been moving up for a while albeit very slowly – from near zero to slightly over 3%.
 We believe that the level of long term interest rates is one of the most important factors affecting the valuation of stock markets and financial assets worldwide, if not THE most important one.
 At this level, currently 3.25%, the bond market is trading at 31 times its earnings equivalent whereas the stock market is trading at about 20 times.

-Anecdotal evidence tells us that inflation is making a comeback sooner rather than later: Amazon just raised their minimum wage to $15 per hour; the unemployment rate is at 3.9%, a 50-year low; skilled labor, or apparently anyone willing to work, is tough to find.
+Anecdotal evidence tells us that inflation is making a comeback sooner rather than later: Amazon just raised their minimum wage to $15 per hour; the unemployment rate is at 3.9%, a 50-year low; skilled labour, or apparently anyone willing to work, is tough to find.

 We will not be surprised to see interest rates moving higher over the next year or two.
 Eventually, it will create a headwind for the stock market.
 For now, the economy seems to be humming along on all cylinders and so are corporate profits.
 However, we will be diligent in watching interest rate levels.